© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Moel-y-Gaer Camp is a scheduled monument protected by Cadw under reference DE010.
 View the official record →

-Moel-y-Gaer Camp is a prehistoric hillfort situated in Denbighshire, Wales, commanding a prominent position on rising ground in the local landscape.
+Moel-y-Gaer Camp is a prehistoric hillfort located in Denbighshire, Wales, situated on elevated ground that commands views across the surrounding landscape.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE010.

 Moel-y-Gaer Camp dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Moel-y-Gaer Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE010.